kylemanna/blog.kylemanna.com/_posts/2016-09-08-google-chrome-aw-snap.md

 I disabled all the Chrome extensions.
 Better?
 No.

-Switched to Arch's Chromium build with new user profiles hoping a locally built version would behave better.
+Switched to the Arch Linux Chromium build with new user profiles hoping a locally built version would behave better.
 Better?
 No.

 It's not out of memory, the simple fixes didn't work.
 What else could it be?
 Perhaps I'll run the [memory profiler built-in to Chrome](https://chromium.googlesource.com/chromium/src/+/master/components/tracing/docs/memory_infra.md), but that crashed as well with the the kernel OOM killer or hitting a userspace limit: